 Finally, there are Aruba's new 802.11ac 220 series APs.
 Aruba markets the 220s as an easy migration to 11ac, as they can run off of "legacy" PoE 802.11af, and don't require higher-juice 11at yet.
 They also will accommodate link aggregation of two gigabit uplinks if desired, and will work with all current Aruba controllers.
 Aruba says the controllers will be available in June, and pricing lists at $1,295.

 A controllerless "Instant" version 220 will be available later in the year, and performance specs are pretty much on par with all other Wave 1 access points so far announced.
 Unlike Cisco and Motorola, Aruba so far has no declared interest in optional modules for its access points.

 As each vendor antes up for 11ac, it appears we'll be treated to a procession of supporting innovations.
-Given that you can only build so much of a story around 11ac's data rates, and that there's an upswell of frustration about the complexity of wiring for 11ac, I expect vendors will emphasize their distinguishing features more vigorously as additional products come to market.Lee is a Network Engineer and Wireless Technical Lead for a large private university.
-He also teaches classes on networking, wireless network administrtaion, and wireless security.
-Lee's technical background includes 10 years in the US Air Force as an Electronc Warfare ...
+Given that you can only build so much of a story around 11ac's data rates, and that there's an upswell of frustration about the complexity of wiring for 11ac, I expect vendors will emphasize their distinguishing features more vigorously as additional products come to market.Lee is a Wireless Network Architect for a large private university.
+He has also tought classes on networking, wireless network administration, and wireless security.
+Lee's technical background includes 10 years in the US Air Force as an Electronic Warfare systems technician ...
 View Full Bio